Hawking (band): History

-Inception and The Crash (2013)
+Inception and the crash (2013)

 Hawking embarked on their first tour of Western Canada in August 2013.

 On August 26, 2013, the band was involved in a single vehicle accident as they were headed home from the final show of their Western Canadian tour, leaving all members of the band with injuries.
 Two of the group members, drummer Chartwell Kerr and bassist Paul Engels, were both airlifted to hospital in critical condition.
 Kerr sustained extensive damage to his legs.
 Engels suffered a severe head injury, and was in a coma for five weeks after the accident.
 He was unable to continue with the band.
-After a 6-month hiatus, Chris Young replaced Engels on bass in February 2014.
+Chris Young replaced Engels on bass in February 2014.

-Post-Crash (2014)
+Post-crash (2014)

 During the summer months of 2014, the band completed a 50-date tour covering the Western USA and most of mainland Canada.

-Present (2015-present)
+Hawking EP (2015)

-Hawking released their debut self-titled EP independently on July 14, 2015."PREMIERE - Hawking - Safe and Sound"PureVolume May 13, 2015 Reviews were positive."Hawking Return With Hook-Rich Pop-Rock" CraveOnline July 13th, 2015"Pre-Release Review: Hawking" Canadian Beats July 6, 2015 The band completed a 43-date North American tour in the months immediately following the release, and became known for their live shows and relentless touring schedule.
+Hawking released their debut self-titled EP independently on July 14, 2015.
+Reviews were largely positive given the band's emerging status.
+The band completed a 43-date North American tour in the months immediately following the release, and became known for maintaining a relentless touring schedule.

 On August 26, 2016, the band released their single "Comfortable", completing a Canadian tour in support.